-Inside: Host a classroom holiday party in your kids’ classrooms or scout groups with low-prep, low-mess, low-cost games, activities, and crafts.
+Inside: Host a classroom holiday party in your kids’ classrooms or scout groups with low-prep, low-mess, low-cost games, activities, and crafts that are winter-themed.

 Most room parents are busy planning or scrambling to plan, the very best, most awesome holiday party for their kids’ classrooms.

 And I was tasked with the same job, but for my kids’ whole school.
 Too many classes were getting magical parties and others were getting “normal” parties and others were getting something thrown together at the last second.
 Some parties cost hundreds of dollars, and some parties were low-budget (and rightfully so).

-So to even the playing field, the PTA at my kids’ last school had one parent-me-create and prep the class parties.
-Every kid in Kindergarten-2nd grade got the same party and every kid in 3rd-5th got an older kid party.
+So to even the playing field, the PTA at my kids’ last school had one parent (me) create and prep ALL the class parties.
+Every kid in Kindergarten-2nd grade got the same party and every kid in 3rd-5th got the same older kid party.

 And my budget was tight.
 Supplies for 500+ kids and I spent about $200.

-So if you have a winter holiday party to plan for a classroom, for a scout troop, or for a family reunion, here are some of the best activities because they are:
+So if you have a winter holiday party to plan for a classroom, for a scout troop, or for a family reunion, here are some of the best winter party activities because they are: